Robo4J/robo4j-rpi-lcd-example/README.md

 ## Robo4J-rpi-lcd-example
 Robo4J RasbpberryPi LCD Demo example

-Example using Robo4J to send messages between the buttons and LCD in an Adafruit 2x16 LCD shield, as well as sending messages to the LCD over a REST API.
+Example using Robo4J to send messages between the buttons and LCD in an Adafruit 2x16 LCD shield.

+The LCD can also be controlled using REST.

-The internal sever is accessible on the port 8025 and supports POST requests (no authentication required).
+The internal sever is accessible on port 8025 and supports POST requests (no authentication required).

-example : <ROBO4J_IP>:8025
+Example: <ROBO4J_IP>:8025

 POST request:
 {
   "commands" : [
      {"name"  : "up",